 Since 2015, Marshall has been recognized by the American Heart/American

 Stroke Association with its Gold Plus award, recognizing the hospital’s

 stroke care procedures.
 Marshall’s stroke team is also nationally

 recognized as a 5-star facility by hospital consumer ratings organizations.

 In order to be certified as a Primary Stroke Center by the Joint Commission,

 we must have in place specific, time-sensitive guidelines and process

 for treatment of possible stroke patients and pass an intense survey by

 Joint Commission inspectors.
-After earning certification in 2013, Marshall
+Marshall earned certification in 2013 before

-maintained certification.
-We take a great deal of care to ensure all our
+year – in both 2015 and 2017.
+We take a great deal of care to ensure

 If this is an emergency, call 911.
 For more information or to schedule an appointment, call Marshall Medical